iexcloud/docs/source/getting-started/write-and-read-a-record.md

     - `WORKSPACE`
     - `DATASET`
     - values for any applicable data indexes (e.g., key, subkey, date), as referenced in the API page.

-    Here are the index-related parameters used in the example code:

-    - `key`: Primary index
-    - `subkey`: Secondary index
-    - `on`:  Query parameter to search on the Date index.

     ``` {seealso} The [Get data](https://iexcloud.io/docs/apperate-apis/data/get-data) endpoint page describes all the available parameters for time-windowing and more.
     ```